 Retaining a diverse faculty is top-of-mind for institutions, but retaining a diverse staff is just as important and can be just as challenging.

-A diverse staff, defined here as administrators and non-academic professionals, helps drive employees’ intent to stay at an institution, especially for employees of color.
+A diverse staff, defined here as administrators and non-academic professionals from different identity groups, helps drive employees’ intent to stay at an institution, especially for employees of color.
 In a 2018 workplace diversity survey, 54% of respondents indicated they would consider finding a new job if their employers did not demonstrate a commitment to promoting a diverse workplace.
 For Black employees specifically, 78% indicated they would consider finding a new job.
 Like other employers, colleges and universities face the same expectations to build a diverse workplace.
 Leaders can leverage strategies, which may already be used by some divisions, across departments and the institution overall to retain diverse staff members.

 Based on EAB’s best practice research across advancement, facilities, and other divisions, below are three strategies university and department leaders can use to support staff retention.

 Leaders should regularly administer climate or engagement surveys as well as exit interviews to identify employees’ experiences with diversity, equity, and inclusion (DEI) in their division.
 Conducting surveys and interviews is only the beginning; keeping track and analyzing the data by race, ethnicity, gender, and other dimensions of identity can reveal problem areas that need to be addressed.
 Beyond collecting the data, ensure that the data is used to drive future policies, activities, and programs.